leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 It’s important to keep the number consistent.
 Too much ebb and flow can indicate issues that affect the delivery schedule.

-Comparing different averages over equal periods helps managers root out problems by knowing which drivers they need to talk with or [what routes to optimize](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/).
+Comparing different averages over equal periods helps managers root out problems by knowing which drivers they need to talk with or [**what routes to optimize**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/).

 ## 7. Average Cost of Delivery